 - After the visit, your travel costs will be reimbursed either directly to you or to your host institution as agreed specifically in advance.
 Please note that the inter-country visit must take place during the period of your Fulbright grant.

-The potential host institution in Belgium should consult the list of American Fulbright scholars in Europe for the academic year 2017-2018 (link to an Excel document), to identify a U.S. Fulbright scholar from a relevant academic field whom they would like to invite.
+The potential host institution in Belgium should consult the list of American Fulbright scholars in Europe for a specific academic year, to identify a U.S. Fulbright scholar from a relevant academic field whom they would like to invite.
 If the host has not had previous contact with an interesting scholar, the Fulbright Commission may initiate contact on host’s behalf.
+Applications are accepted year-round and are reviewed on a rolling basis.
+Since funding for this program is limited, requests will be filled on a first-come, first-served basis.

 Applications are accepted year-round and are reviewed on a rolling basis.
 Since funding for this program is limited, requests will be filled on a first-come, first-served basis.